 Marla K. Williams is a l988 graduate of the University of Louisville School of Law.
 She joined the Legal Aid Society in 1988.
 She served as a District representative on the Board of the Tennessee Bar Association's Young Lawyer Division from 1995 to 2000.
 She coordinated the YLD’s high school mock trial competitions in her district.
 She has served on the advisory boards of the Tennessee Vocational Training Center and Consumer Credit Counseling.
 She serves on the boards of Putnam County Court Appointed Special Advocates and the Tennessee Alliance for Legal Services.
 She is a graduate of Leadership Putnam and has been a member of its Board of Trustees since that time.
 Marla has taught law and paralegal studies at Volunteer State Community College.
 From 1997 to 2003 she served as a member of the Hearing Committee of the Tennessee Board of Professional Responsibility.
 She is from Clay County.

-William Bush is a graduate of Princeton University and a 1978 graduate of Case Western Reserve University Law School, where he was an editor of the Law and Housing Journal and of the Law Review.
+William Bush is a graduate of Princeton University and Case Western Reserve University Law School, where he was an editor of the Law and Housing Journal and of the Law Review.
 He was a national board member of the Law Students Civil Rights Research Council and a Reginald Heber Smith Fellow with Southeast Tennessee Legal Services.
 He joined the Legal Aid Society in 1982.
 He is a 2008 recipient of the B. Riney Green Award for promoting inter-program cooperation and otherwise strengthening the provision of legal aid in Tennessee.
 He successfully litigated one of the nation’s first private enforcement actions under the Family and Medical Leave Act.
 He is a member of the American Bar Association, Tennessee Bar Association, Putnam County Bar Association, National Employment Lawyer’s Association, and Tennessee Employment Lawyer’s Association, and serves as co-chair of the FMLA Subcommittee of the ABA’s Section of Labor and Employment Law.
-He is Editor in Chief of The Family and Medical Leave Act, an annual treatise supplement jointly published by the ABA and Bloomberg BNA.
+He is the Liaison to the Standing Committee on Pro Bono and Public Service for the ABA’s Labor and Employment Law Section.
+He is Employee-Side Editor in Chief of The Family and Medical Leave Act, an annual treatise supplement jointly published by the ABA and Bloomberg BNA.
 He is a frequent presenter on employment law topics.
-He is past president of the Upper Cumberland Trial Lawyers Association and was the founder and co-chair of the board of Dismas House of the Upper Cumberlands in Cookeville.
+He is past president of the Upper Cumberland Trial Lawyers Association and was a founder and co-chair of the board of Dismas House of the Upper Cumberlands in Cookeville.
 He enjoys tennis and a variety of outdoor activities.